tobinquadros/.vim/README.md

 ./make_vim.sh
 ```

-(If you wish to use the tagbar plug-in you will need Exuberant Ctags http://sourceforge.net/projects/ctags )
+(If you wish to use the tagbar plugin on Windows you will need to manually install Exuberant Ctags http://sourceforge.net/projects/ctags )

 # Options:

-If you don't want plug-ins installed (or updated):
+If you don't want plugins installed (or updated):

 ```sh
 ./make_vim.sh --no-plugins